 The Company has long recognized the importance of a well-founded executive compensation program and the role it plays in achieving the Company's shortand long-term objectives of promoting superior corporate performance, creating shareholder value, and maintaining fairness and relative equity in the compensation of and between its executives and all other employee-owners.
 The Executive Compensation Committee of the Board of Directors, which is comprised of five nonemployee directors, was established over 20 years ago to provide an ongoing review of the executive compensation program to assure that it is structured and administered to support the Company's mission and strategy.
-The committee is responsible for recommendations to the full Board for several aspects of executive Cofficer, which includes base salary, incentive pay, and equity-based compensation.
+The committee is responsible for recommendations to the full Board for several aspects of executive compensation, including the annual remuneration of the Company's Chief Executive Officer, which includes base salary, incentive pay, and equity-based compensation.
 In addition, the committee also establishes for both the Chief Executive Officer and other employees the performance objectives for the annual executive incentive plan which covers approximately 75 individuals.
-The Company's Chief Executive Officers.
+The Company's Chief Executive Officer establishes the base salary of the Company's other executive officers.